MOODY'S ASSIGNS B3 RATING TO SENIOR UNSECURED NOTES OF WILLIAM LYON HOMES

-Future events that could adversely impact the rating on the senior unsecured
+Future events that could adversely impact the rating on the proposed new

-notes include the addition of a new permanent wedge of senior secured
+senior unsecured notes include the addition of a new permanent wedge of

-debt to the capital structure.
-Moody's anticipates that the secured
+senior secured debt to the capital structure.
+Moody's anticipates

-bank credit facilities, which are currently sized at $275
+that the secured bank credit facility, which is currently sized

-million, will be used largely for seasonal working capital needs.
+at $215 million, will be used largely for seasonal working

-Consideration for further improvement in the company's ratings will include
+capital needs.
+Consideration for further improvement in the company's

-the ability of the company to reduce its California concentration,
+ratings will include the ability of the company to maintain its strong

-maintain its strong financial performance throughout the next industry
+financial performance throughout the next industry downturn and growing

 Begun in 1956 and headquartered in Newport Beach, California,